Ajest13/IDS6938-SimulationTechniques/Homework1/Readme.md

 ####Alexander Almodovar

+Help Refereces:
+Dr. Kider- Office hours, Piazza, and personal communication.
+Help with programming aspect.
+Julie Kent- Personal communication.
+Help with learning how to properly Debug Joe Wileman- Personal communication.
+Help with some math and physics concepts.
 #####Extra Features:
 --(5 points) Support collisions with other shapes, such as an inclined plane, cubes, and spheres (Implement JelloMesh::CubeCollision() , Implement JelloMesh::SphereCollision()).
 Make a